 The Architects Registration Board (ARB) is the body responsible for prescribing (recognising) the qualifications in architecture that a person must possess if they wish to be placed on the UK Register of Architects under Section 4 of the Architects Act 1997.

-Before prescribing a new qualification (i.e. recognising a qualification for the first time), Section 4(3) of the Architects Act 1997 requires ARB to consult bodies representative of architects which are incorporated by royal charter and such other professional and educational bodies as it thinks appropriate.
+Before accrediting a new qualification (i.e. recognising a qualification for the first time), Section 4(3) of the Architects Act 1997 requires ARB to consult bodies representative of architects that are incorporated by royal charter and other professional and educational bodies as it thinks appropriate.

 Who does ARB consult?